Saving & Spending Home & Auto

 Pet concerns

 Pets could cause trouble with your relationship with your neighbor regardless of who owns them.
-Take into account the behavior of your pets, including dogs who may bark when they’re outside or cats who like to roam freely.
+Consider your pets' behavior, including dogs that may bark when they're outside or cats that like to roam freely.

-You can also address issues you have with a neighbor’s pet which could include contacting local officials if your neighbor doesn’t comply with local laws.
+You can also address issues you have with a neighbor's pet, including contacting local officials if your neighbor doesn't comply with local laws.

 Trouble with parking

-It can be difficult if you’re trying to park your car but have problems with neighbors cutting into your space or outright parking in your spot.
+It can be difficult to park your car if you have problems with neighbors cutting into your space or outright parking in your spot.

-If you live in a development with assigned parking, you may want to check with a property manager to find a way to resolve any parking issues.
+If you live in a development with assigned parking, you may want to contact the property manager to resolve any parking issues.

 Your neighbor is running a business from home

-If your neighbor is running a business from their home it could cause you additional problems with people coming in and out of the house on a regular basis.
+If your neighbor runs a business from their home, this could cause you additional problems with people coming in and out of the house on a regular basis.

 If you're having issues, check with your city about zoning regulations and if there are limitations on what kind of work can be done in the neighborhood.